i3creations/lambda-etl/README.md

 3. Builds the package
 4. Starts LocalStack
 5. Sets up the LocalStack environment
+6. Creates and deploys Lambda layers
-6. Tests the Lambda function locally and in LocalStack
+7. Tests the Lambda function locally and in LocalStack

 #### Manual Setup